mes3198/vr-project/README.md

 * Design with interaction in mind (bars moving up and down,

 **Implementation in Unity**
-* Design the VR scene
+* Designing the graphs with relevant in data in Unity
-* With collected statistics, recreate the movement of the respiratory droplets in the 4 different representations
+* Creating navigable menu
-* Create a fuction where the respiratory droplets leave a "mark" or "splatter" so the Viewer can see the result of the ejection
+* Creating a function that allows the application to recognize the image it's being pointed at, then to load the relevant graph
-* Allow for these drops and splatter to hit objects (that may have been moved by the viewer
+* Creating a camera view that allows the user to walk around and view the graphs at different angles
-* Create navigation for the user to go back and forth through options and timeleines (pressing buttons, swiping)
+* Downloading the AR app to a phone (or otherwise using the HoloLens)

 **Testing**
 * What does the user like/dislike?